Georgia Tax Calculator (2026)

 Assumptions

-• · Personal income tax is a flat rate of 20%.
+• · Flat personal income tax rate of 20% applies to resident employees.

 Frequently asked questions

-What is the income tax rate in Georgia?
+What is the personal income tax rate in Georgia?

-Do I have to pay mandatory pension contributions in Georgia?
+Do I have to pay social security contributions in Georgia?

 Compare Georgia with another country